BetterCollective/BCVVV/README.md

 ### Private Git repository access

-Employ the `ssh-add -K [private-key-path]` command to add your key, and the `ssh-agent` command to forward it.
+Run `ssh-agent` to ensure the ssh forwarding agent is running.
+Run `ssh-add -K [private-key-path]` to add it and `ssh-add -L` to list forwarded keys.
 This is necessary when you have to work with VVV and a private Git repository.
 An example of the VVV configuration can be found in `./config/default-config.yml`.

 ## Other